CS2401-Spring2020/Weeks-14-15/README.md

  *	`String variable`: can be any identifier for a variable, e.g., `"x"`, `"y"`, `"z"`, `"x1"`, `"myVar"`.
  *	Note: depending on what type contains, only one of the other 3 attributes will be relevant.

 Let’s go over the details you will need to implement for each type.
-Note that written in orange are all the methods and attributes given to you already:

 ### `PostfixExpression`
 ##### Private Attributes: